|

 Carrie Fisher's semi-autobiographical story about an underachieving,

-middle-aged Hollywood starlet struggling with drug-addiction (Meryl
+middle-aged Hollywood starlet struggling with drug addiction (Meryl

 Hollywood's least glamorous characteristics, even if that ultimately

-means an inevitable self-mockery as well.
+leads to a certain amount of self-mockery as well.
 The film's most valuable

 asset, in addition to Fisher's wealth of caustic one-liners and

-the mother and the daughter, which is drenched in an often warm but
+comebacks written for the Streep character, is the relationship between mother and daughter, which is drenched in an often warm but

 hopeless melancholy.
 You'll find yourself feeling for these characters,

-for.
+about.
 Streep shows off her abundance of talent despite being slightly

 miscast, whereas MacLaine is very much in her right element.
 Dennis

-Quaid, Gene Hackman and Richard Dreyfuss contribute with fine
+Quaid, Gene Hackman, and Richard Dreyfuss contribute with fine

 supporting roles, but it's a young Annette Bening who steals the